Earn Cryptocurrency While Browsing the Internet: Is Using the Brave Browser Worth Your Time?

 - Convert BAT to other cryptocurrencies and Fiat currencies (e.g. SGD) on the Uphold cryptocurrency exchange.

-However, to withdraw your BAT from the browser, you will need to create an Uphold account and accumulate a minimum of 25 BAT first.
+However, to withdraw your BAT from the browser, you will need to create a verified Uphold cryptocurrency exchange account and accumulate a minimum of 15 BAT first.

 Do note that your transactions will be visible to Uphold once you authorise; for instance, they will be able to see the recipient and amount of your tips.